hongjai-rhee/public/docs/Author.md

 He is currently a Professor at the School of Business, Ajou University, where he lectures big data analysis and marketing analytics.

-He has published numerous academic papers in international and domestics journals, regarding topics in machine learning, competion economics, and Bayesian econometrics.
+He has published numerous research papers in international and domestics journals, regarding topics in machine learning, competion economics, and Bayesian econometrics.

 ---